tdewolff/canvas/README.md

 General

-* Fix slowness, transparency and colors in the rasterizer
+* Fix slowness, transparency and colors in the rasterizer (text_example.go is slow!)
 * Allow embedding raster images?

 Fonts